 Why: To carry out our obligations to provide services you've engaged us to deliver or to perform.
 To provide a quote; complete the transaction; produce invoices; to follow up your purchase or enquiry; to share news about Piing.

 We do not store any card payment data and only use payment information in connection with the purchase made.

 How: Data is collected through our websites; online forms; email; or telephone.

 When you play a Piing game, you may be required to share some information to take part.

 We collect: The type of personal information collected may include a name; email address; telephone number; screen name; usage data and statistics; connection data; other unique identifiers such as IP addresses or device IDs.

-Why: To allow you to identify yourself within the Big Screen game itself and any high score tables used in that game.
+Why: To allow us and you to identify you within the game and any high score tables used in that game.
 To ensure no name clashes occur per game.
 To contact you about a prize if you are a winner.
 If your express consent has been obtained, to share your details with 3rd parties for the purposes of marketing.